 The Schoolchildren's Health Act and UCPS Board Policy 3-32 both require notification to be done for any chemical application made in or around schools.
 UCPS has a scheduled application of herbicide (weed killer) that can be applied once a month.
 It will always be the first full week of each month that any herbicide application will be made unless unwanted weather comes into play.
 At the bottom of this page you will see the school years herbicide application schedule.
 If weather doesn't cooperate with this schedule then a 72 hour notice will be required before any application can be made.
 This 72 hour notification will also take place for fire ant treatments and any other unscheduled application of pesticides in or around school grounds.
 This notification will be done by a recorded phone message that parents, staff, and students will receive prior to application.
-If an emergency situation occurs then the application will take place and you will be notified after the application.
-All unscheduled applications will be taking place when either the students are not in the school or not in the area that needs to be treated.
+If an emergency situation occurs then the application will be taking place when either the students are not in the school or not in the area that needs to be treated.